 1. Complete the FAFSA early: Since several schools now award aid money on a first-come, first-served basis – until funds are depleted – it's recommended that you file as early as possible.
 Many families file their taxes first and use them as easy references while completing the FAFSA.

-Watch for two big changes to the FAFSA for the 2017-2018 academic year, which runs from July 1, 2017 through June 30, 2018.
-First, the FAFSA will be available three months earlier than prior years (October 1 of the prior year rather than January 1).
-In addition, the FAFSA form will collect income information from an earlier tax year.
+Two big changes were made to the FAFSA back in 2016.
+First, the FAFSA is available three months earlier than in years past (October 1 instead of January 1).
+Second, the FAFSA will collect income information from an earlier tax year.

 2. File every year: Even if a family doesn't think it will qualify for need-based aid, it's smart to complete the FAFSA anyway because it's impossible to predict how much financial aid a family might receive.
 Federally-sponsored loans require a completed FAFSA.
 Further, if a family doesn't fill out a FAFSA in the student's first year, there are some cases when they will not be allowed to apply in subsequent years.
 Therefore, if there is an unforeseen change in a family's financial situation, it could make it more difficult to obtain aid.